junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas's eyes are wide with disbelief.
 His lips quiver, opening and closing uncertainly.
 "I -- You can't really mean...
 I'm not your..."
 Words fail him just the way they fail Dean.

 "Yes, yes, you are."
 Dean manages, forcing his eyes move higher, and more higher, finally running into the angel's eyes.
 Cas stares back with those blue, blue eyes, full of surprise, full of unsure, full of hope.
-Dean continues, "You know it's true, because the spell worked, it would only work when it's the real truth, the truth from the heart, from the soul.
+Dean continues, "You know it's true, because the spell worked, it would only work when it's the real truth, the truth from my heart, from my soul.
 And it was strong, couldn't be tampered, couldn't be removed, because it's tied to my soul."

 Cas shakes his head slightly, breathing sharply.

-"Remember that day when I almost pushed you away, that morning in the kitchen, when I yelled at you, and then I told you I messed up, I told you about the spell, the saving you or saving Sam situation?"
+"Remember that day when I almost pushed you away, that morning in the kitchen, when I yelled at you, and then I told you I messed up, I told you about the spell, the 'saving you or saving Sam' crap?"
 Dean asks.
 Cas nods small.

 "I couldn't tell you it's about this, about love, because then I'll have to admit how much I *want* to kiss you; because then I *know* you'd say, do it, save Sam, kiss you, you don't mind losing your power -- but I can't.
 I can't do that to you.
 But I did tell you that the curse would hold strong unless I change my mind -- and I told you, I know I'm not going to change my mind any time soon... or ever."
 Dean says, as he moves his hands up slowly, holding the angel's chin, his fingers caressing his jawline ever so gently, hovering near the corner of his lips.
 "And I never change my mind.
 God, it was killing me, to think I'll never be able to kiss you."

-Cas leans into his touch, the uncertainty in his eyes were fading like ice melting under the sun.
-"I was okay losing my power," he answers.
+Cas leans into his touch, the uncertainty in his eyes fading like ice melting under the sun.
+"I was okay losing my power," he answers in a whisper.
 "And I did, to save you from drowning.
-But you were so upset, that day in Houston and after, you wouldn't look at me, you wouldn't face me, you left the room in the middle of the night and you told me to stop loving you in the morning after.
+But you were so upset, that day in Houston and the days following, you wouldn't look at me, you wouldn't face me, you left the motel room in the middle of the night and you told me to stop loving you in the morning after.
 I thought...
 I thought...
-I was so sorry I violated you, I forced you into this when you were unconscious.
+I was so sorry I violated you, Dean, I forced you into this against your will, I kissed you when you were unconscious.
 You wouldn't ever want to kiss me, so much that even saving Sam wouldn't be enough of a reason."

 "You gotta be kidding me."
 Dean rolls his eyes exaggeratedly, holding Cas closer.
 "You have no idea how much I do."

 "Why didn't you then?
-Before the curse, or after it's gone, when I became a human?"
+Before the curse, or after it's gone, when I became a human and your lips wouldn't have any more negative affects?"
 Cas asks, his hands moving up, wrapping around Dean's shoulder.

 "How could I?"
 Dean sighs.
-"I was an idiot before, I didn't even know that's true.
+"I was an idiot before, I didn't even know that's true until Metatron made me really think about that.
 But after, knowing that it's my lips that made your powerless?
 It's kissing me that condemned you?
-It was all my fault that you became human?
+It was all my fault that you became a human?
 I don't deserve to love you, Cas.
-I have to redeem myself, I have to fix this before I can ever do anything.
+I have to redeem myself, I have to fix this before I can ever do anything or say anything.
 I have to prove myself to you, bring your grace back, make you an angel again, and thank goodness I did it."

 Cas shakes his head unbelievably.
-"I thought I'm the one that need to prove I can still be useful.
+"I thought I'm the one that needs to prove I can still be useful.
 Angel or human, I need to be useful, or you wouldn't even want me to be around, your anger after the kiss in Houston and that morning in the kitchen both proved it.
 I don't deserve to be loved.
 That's why I need to do more, save you more, do anything you need me to do.
 I did everything I can to help you, to save you, but that still doesn't feel like enough.
-I would give you anything if you ask, losing my grace for you isn't the worst thing -- asking me to stop loving you is."
+I would give you anything if you ask, losing my grace for you isn't the worst thing -- being asked to stop loving you is."

-"Oh God," Dean sighs again, tears gathering in his eyes.
+"Oh God."
+Dean sighs again, tears gathering in his eyes.
 "Come here," he says softly, pulling the angel over to hold him tight in a hug, pressing his cheek against the angel's, talking near his ear.
 "I'm so sorry I said that.
 I thought I was doing you a favor.
 Seriously, you were in such pain just because of this love thing, I thought this would make your life easier, and more importantly, safer.
 I want to take care of you, and I want *you* to take care of yourself first, too, even if that means you stop saving me every damn second.
 I'm okay with loving you but never hearing back, but I'll never forgive myself if it's because of me that you're hurt."

 "I learned that life is pain in Houston, and that love is pain, too."
 Cas's voice is slightly muffled from leaning tightly against Dean's head, pressing their cheeks together.
 His arms wrap around Dean's back, holding him, pulling him, melting into him.
 But even that doesn't feel like enough, the vessel's arms don't feel enough.
 He needs to hold Dean even stronger, closer, tighter, more real and direct in an angel way.

 With a fluster of wind and lightning and thunder, Cas's wings come into the physical world, spreading out, high and wide, dark as night, shiny as stars.
 He wraps his wings all around Dean, cocooning him in a sea of feathers.
 "You deserve to love me, Dean.
 More than deserve.
 Even if you didn't fix this, even if it really is your fault -- which it's not, it's Metatron's -- you still do.
 I need you to know it," he says, breathing in all the smell and taste that is Dean.

 Dean answers with his wet breathing for a moment longer, sniffing softly, then, "I can say I believe you now, I can say I believe I deserve, but that would be a lie.
-Truth is, it's still difficult.
-I'd still feel so scared that one day you'd finally find out I'm just me, a human that made too many mistakes, having nothing more than six feet of flannel and an old car.
-You'd find out I really don't deserve your time and love, that you're an angel, and on that day, you'll just fly away and never come back.
-And then I'll think, see, I'm right all along.
-Or even worse, you don't leave, but I'll hurt you, sooner or later, one way or another, and I'd think, see, I ruin everything and I always break everyone I care about."
+Truth is, it's still so difficult.
+I'd still feel so scared that one day you'd finally find out I'm just me, an awful human that made too many mistakes, having nothing more than six feet of flannel and an old car, and thirty years of crap.
+You'd find out I really don't deserve your time and love, that you're an angel -- Look at all those awesome wings and powers you got!
+How can I possibly think I deserve? -- and when you realize that, on that day, you'll just fly away, go back to Heaven, and never come back.
+And then I'll think, see, I'm right all along, I'm doomed to be alone, to die alone.
+Or even worse, maybe you don't leave, but I'll hurt you, sooner or later, one way or another, I know I will, because that's what I do, I break everything, I ruin people's lives, especially those I care about the most, I would fail you."

 The wings and arms hold him unbelievably tight, so much that both of them can barely breathe, but neither of them complain or pull away.

 "Then I'll just tell you everyday until you believe it," Cas reassures him.
-"I will never think you're anything less, and I will not leave.
+"You deserve all the good things.
+You deserve everything.
+I will never think you're anything less, and I will not leave.
 I promise."
 A flash of thought hits him, and Cas adds eagerly, "I swear.
-I swear on your name, Dean Winchester, that I love you, and I will love you always."
+I swear on your name, Dean Winchester, that I love you, and I will love you always.
+Nothing you do will make me change my mind."

 "I know.
 I know, Cas."
 Dean says, burying into the angel's wings.
 "And you, you deserve to be loved, too, Cas.
 You need to believe that.
 I need you to believe that.
 Because you really do.
 I don't know how I can make you see that."
 He says desperately, telling the angel over his shoulder, talking into the sea of feathers, feeling each little fluffy winglet flustering and shivering under his breath.
 "You don't need to be useful.
 I love you for who you are, exactly as you are."

 Cas freezes again at his words.
 Pulling back slowly, holding the wings high and tense, looking into Dean's eyes, he asks slowly, "What did you say?"

-Dean smiles at him, slowly, clearly, telling him again, "I said, I love you.
+Dean smiles at him.
+Slowly and clearly, he tells him again, "I said, I love you.
 I swear on Castiel's name that I love you.
 And I will say it as many times as I need, until you truly believe it, until *I* truly believe I have the right to."

 Cas's breath hitches.
+He blinks in disbelief.

 "You still can't believe it?
 That after so many years, after everything, I love you as much as you do?
 Even though I just told you, and I literally swore on your name I really do?
 The world literally almost ended because I do?"
 Dean looks into his eyes.

-Cas nods dumbly, eyes still wide, soaked with disbelief and unimaginable, overwhelming true happiness.
+Cas shakes his head dumbly, eyes still wide, soaked in lingering disbelief and unimaginable, overwhelming true happiness.
+"I didn't think this is something I could ever have," he whispers quietly.

 "It's alright.
 Probably just take some time to get used to."
 Dean chuckles slightly.
-"We are so messed up."
+"Hell, even I can't believe I really said it, even though I think about that maybe every damn minute.
+We are so messed up."

-Cas just nods again.
+Cas just nods now.
 Yes, that's something they can both agree on, they're so messed up.

 Dean leans closer, pressing his forehead on Cas's.
 "Can I kiss you now?" he asks with a low voice.